-April is an ideal month to visit Lisbon with the start of spring.
-The winter cold and rains have ended, although some rainfall usually occurs this month.
+April is a great month to visit Lisbon with the start of spring.
+In most years, the winter cold has ended by April, even though some rainfall may still be expected this month.

 Weather in April: What to Pack, What to Wear